Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Fall of a Chieftain

-There never was such an overturn in this world.
+<p class="first">There never was such an overturn in this world.
 Each of these six men was as though he had been struck.
 But with Silver the blow passed almost instantly.
-Every thought of his soul had been set full-stretch, like a racer, on that money; well, he was brought up, in a single second, dead; and he kept his head, found his temper, and changed his plan before the others had had time to realize the disappointment.
+Every thought of his soul had been set full-stretch, like a racer, on that money; well, he was brought up, in a single second, dead; and he kept his head, found his temper, and changed his plan before the others had had time to realize the disappointment.</p>

 "Jim," he whispered, "take that, and stand by for trouble."